Contact / Visit Us

 - Best Time(s) of Day

-- The freshman and sophomore courses are offered at 11am.
+- Both the freshman and sophomore courses have a section at 11am.
 If your morning schedule is stacked with visits to multiple special programs, you can split the 11am hour and visit both sections.
-Otherwise, we also have additional freshman sections at 8 and 9am.
+Otherwise, we also have additional freshman sections at 8 and 10am.
 We strongly encourage you to make full use of the day to take a campus tour and visit other programs and their classes.